The structure of the local time of Markov processes indexed by Levy trees: Preliminaries

+From now on, we will be working under (A1)~--~(A4).
 Let us now briefly discuss the main implications of our assumptions.
 The condition \ref{1_infinity_psi} is twofold: on the one hand, it ensures that $\lim_{\lambda \rightarrow \infty} \lambda^{-1} \psi(\lambda) = \infty$ which implies that $X$ has paths of infinite variation \cite[VII-5]{BertoinBook} (the redundancy in our hypothesis is on purpose for ease of reading).
-On the other hand, under our hypothesis (A1)~--~(A3), there exists a continuous state branching process $Y$ with branching mechanism $\psi(\lambda)$ (abbreviated $\psi$-CSBP).
-Its law is uniquely determined by $\psi$ and it is well known that \ref{1_infinity_psi} is equivalent to the a.s. extinction of $Y$, see e.g. \cite[Theorem 12.5]{KyprianouBook}.
-By the celebrated Lamperti's theorem, the law of the branching process $Y$ is related through a time change to the distribution of the Lévy process $X$.
-It has been shown \cite{Duquesne} that the genealogy of $Y$ can be encoded by means of a functional of $X$, called the height process, that we now introduce. \\ \textbf{The height and exploration processes}.
+On the other hand, under our hypothesis (A1)~--~(A3), it is well known that there exists a continuous state branching process with branching mechanism $\psi(\lambda)$ (abbreviated $\psi$-CSBP) and that \ref{1_infinity_psi} is equivalent to its a.s. extinction.
+The $\psi$-Lévy tree can be interpreted as the genealogical tree of this branching process and is defined in terms of a fundamental functional of $X$, called the height process, that we now introduce. \\

+\textbf{The height and exploration processes}.
 Let us turn our attention to the so-called height process -- the main ingredient needed to define Lévy trees.
-We start by introducing some standard notation and we stress that our presentation follows \cite[Chapter 1]{Duquesne}.
+Our presentation follows \cite[Chapter 1]{Duquesne} and we start by introducing some standard notation.
 For every $0<s\leq t$, we set